tc39/notes/es9/2018-09/sept-26.md

 DE: I think we don't need anything in writing from Unicode; the simple explanation that changing properties to sequences would be a breaking change for JavaScript would be a sufficient deterrent.

 YK: I think this is a great feature.
 I prefer `\q`, but it's a weak preference.
-I could easily imagine writing a class for all the flags, for example…
+I could easily imagine writing a class for all the flags, for example...

 MB: This proposal lets you do that without a character class.

 YK: I mean, a character class, with each flag sequence copy and pasted in to it.

-MB: That already doesn't work… Regular expressions operate on a code point level (with the `u` flag).
+MB: That already doesn't work...
+Regular expressions operate on a code point level (with the `u` flag).
 That's not a problem introduced by this proposal.

 WH: If we go with `\q` in order to solve the problem of Unicode changing a non-sequence property into a sequence property then we'd end up in a situation where `\p` and `\q` do different things with the same property name.
 In addition, if we worry about such Unicode evolution then we should make a `\q` alias of every `\p` property to make one-character-long sequences.